-The HU-DPS is responsible for providing policy statements that reflect our security policies, procedures, and practices.
-Additionally, we collect and compile crime, arrest and referral statistics and disclose this information to the Howard University community.
-Crime, arrest, and referrals data are retrieved from reports generated from the University community of incidents that occur on public property adjacent to the University, and property owned or controlled by the University.
-As defined by the Clery Act, properties are described as: on-campus which includes residential dormitories; non-campus buildings; properties not located within the same reasonably contiguous geographic areas of the campus; officially recognized student organization's property and public property within the campus and/or immediately adjacent and accessible to the University Campus Security Authorities (CSA) and local law enforcement agencies with concurrent jurisdiction to the University.
+The HU-DPS is responsible for gathering policy statements that reflect our security policies, procedures, and practices.
+Additionally, we collect and compile crime, arrest, and referral statistics and disclose the information to the Howard University community via the Annual Security and Fire Safety Report.
+Crime, arrest, and referrals data are retrieved from reports generated from the University community of incidents that occur on campus, public property adjacent to the University, and property owned or controlled by the University.
+The statistical data contained in this report is compiled by HU-DPS from incidents reported to HU-DPS, University Campus Security Authorities (CSA) and local law enforcement agencies with concurrent jurisdiction to the University.

-The crime data is examined to ensure that reported crimes are classified in accordance with the crime definitions outlined in the FBI Uniform Crime Reporting Handbook, Hate Crime Data Collection Guidelines, and the National Incident -Based Reporting System.
-Reported incidents received from Campus Security Authorities (CSAs) are submitted to the Clery Compliance and Accreditation Officer or to the Chief of Investigations for classification.
-The Crime Analysis Section collects and compile the statistics.
-Crime statistics are also requests crime statistics from local law enforcement agencies with jurisdiction contiguous to property owned and/or controlled by Howard University.
+The crime data is examined to ensure that reported crimes are classified by the crime definitions outlined in the FBI Uniform Crime Reporting Handbook, Hate Crime Data Collection Guidelines, and the National Incident -Based Reporting System.
+Reported incidents received from Campus Security Authorities (CSAs) are submitted to the Clery Compliance and Accreditation Officer or the Chief of Investigations for classification.
+The Crime Analysis Section collects and compiles the statistics.
+Also, crime statistics are requested from local law enforcement agencies with jurisdiction contiguous to property owned or controlled by Howard University.
 The Clery Act Compliance and Accreditation Officer coordinate and prepare the report; also, ensure that an announcement is made that the Annual Security and Fire Safety Report has been uploaded to the HU-DPS website and is available to all students and employees.
 Listed below are the geographic locations identified by Howard for collecting crime statistics for this report: